JetBrains/teamcity-sdk-docs/topics/plugins-packaging.md

 #### Making File Executable

- There is experimental ability (can be removed in the future versions!) to set executable bit to some files after unpacking on the agent.
-Watch [TW-21673](https://youtrack.jetbrains.com/issue/TW-21673) for proper solution.
-To make some files of a tool executable, use the following `teamcity-plugin.xml` file:
+TeamCity versions of 2024.03 and older supported an experimental feauture that allowed you to set the executable bit for specific files after unpacking on the agent.
+To do this, you needed to specify the `executable-files` section of the `teamcity-plugin.xml` file:

 ```xml